urbanjost/M_intrinsics/docs/intrinsics.md

 common shells are typically ignored and unquoted whitespace is almost always the separator.

-Shells have often expanded command arguments and spell characters before passing them to the program, so the strings read are often not exactly what the user typed on the command line.
+Shells have often expanded command arguments before passing them to the program, so the strings read are often not exactly what the user typed on the command line.

 ### **Options**

 - **number**
   : is a non-negative number indicating which argument of the current program command line is to be retrieved or queried.

-  : If **number = 0**, the argument pointed to is set to the name of the program (on systems that support this feature).
+  If **number = 0**, the argument pointed to is set to the name of the program (on systems that support this feature).

-  : if the processor does not have such a concept as a command name the value of command argument 0 is processor dependent.
+  if the processor does not have such a concept as a command name the value of command argument 0 is processor dependent.

-  : For values from 1 to the number of arguments passed to the program a value is returned in an order determined by the processor.
+  For values from 1 to the number of arguments passed to the program a value is returned in an order determined by the processor.
 Conventionally they are returned consecutively as they appear on the command line from left to right.